genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/preprocessing_trim_low_quality_bases.png

-Trim Low Quality Bases application is based on `Phred algorithm`_.
+Trim Low Quality Bases application is based on the `Phred algorithm`_.
 It finds the longest subsequence in read where the estimated error rate is below the error threshold (which is equal to 0.01 by default).